OSGeo/gdal/doc/source/drivers/vector/sqlite.rst

            The other database must be of a type recognized by this driver, so its geometry blobs are properly recognized (so typically not a GeoPackage one)

+-  .. oo:: OGR_SCHEMA
+      :choices: <filename>|<json string>
+      :since: 3.11.0

+      Partially or totally overrides the auto-detected schema to use for creating the layer.
+      The overrides are defined as a JSON list of field definitions.
+      This can be a filename, a URL or JSON string conformant with the `ogr_fields_override.schema.json schema <https://raw.githubusercontent.com/OSGeo/gdal/refs/heads/master/ogr/data/ogr_fields_override.schema.json>`_

 Database creation options
 ~~~~~~~~~~~~~~~~~~~~~~~~~